hacktoon/mel/docs/scopes.md

 ---

-A scope defines a context, which has a key and zero or more expressions.

-Any first path is considered the scope's key.
+Scopes are used to define objects and its properties.
+As the name says, it creates a new scope.

-Scopes are used to set values in contexts.
-The example below defines an scope `person` with properties `name` and `age` equal to `"Mary"` and `42`, respectively:
+The example below defines a scope `person` with the properties `name` equal to "Mary" and `age` equal to 42:

 ```
 (person